Lockout Tagout (LOTO) Procedure Explained: Step-by-Step Guide + Checklist (2026)

 Proper hazard identification helps ensure complete isolation of equipment.

-All energy sources such as electrical switches, valves, or circuit breakers must be isolated.
+Disconnect power sources such as electrical switches, valves, or breakers.

 7. Verify Isolation